enkron/enkron.github.io/in/index.md

 utility using Python for automatic migration from one CRM system to another (Salesforce to JIRA) in a fairly short period of time.

-Also I was developing CI/CD pipelines for customers\' applications which exploited big data platform using Jenkins, Ansible, Python, Gitlab and Bash.
+Also i was developing CI/CD pipelines for customers\' applications which exploited big data platform using Jenkins, Ansible, Python, Gitlab and Bash.
 Modeled, developed and maintained AWS CloudFormation templates for managing and provisioning infrastructure as a code.
 Refactored and